Rogers Communications: 21st century

-Rogers Communications Inc. unveiled its new logo on January 17, 2000, marking the departure of its original logo.

 In 2000, Rogers acquired Cable Atlantic from Newfoundland businessman Danny Williams.

 In July 2001, Rogers Media acquired CTV Sportsnet, which was renamed as Rogers Sportsnet that November.
 The FAN 590 sports radio station joined Rogers Media in August 2001, along with 14 Northern Ontario radio stations.

 In fall 2004, several strategic transactions were executed that significantly increased Rogers exposure to the potential of the Canadian wireless market.
 Rogers acquired the 34% of Rogers Wireless owned by AT&T Wireless Services Inc. for $1.77 billion.

 On December 2, 2008, Ted Rogers died of heart failure.

 In 2012, Rogers Cable filed a complaint in an Ontario court against penalties levied under a 'Truth in Advertising' law, claiming that the amount of the penalties, and the requirements imposed by the law, were in violation of the Charter of Rights and Freedoms.

-The company also had to recognize the rising market trend of customers canceling or foregoing cable television service subscriptions in favour of cheaper priced alternate content delivery means, such as streaming media services like Netflix, a demographic called "cord cutters" and "cord nevers."
+The company also had to recognize the rising market trend of customers canceling or foregoing cable television service subscriptions in favour of cheaper priced alternate content delivery means, such as streaming media services like Netflix, a demographic called "cord cutters" and "cord nevers".
 In response, Rogers acquired content with a speculated cost of $100 million to begin their own competing online streaming service, Shomi, much like the American Hulu Plus, which launched November 4, 2014.
 Shomi subsequently shut down after only 2 years of operation, on November 30, 2016.

 In the summer of 2014, Rogers reported a 24% drop in profit compared to the previous year's second quarter.

+In August 2018, Rogers launched Ignite TV, a new cable television platform.
+The platform is licensed from Comcast's "X1" platform.

+In November 2023, Rogers acquired Canadian ISP and VOIP provider Comwave.

+In July 2025, Rogers became the first Canadian wireless provider to launch satellite-to-mobile text messaging service, extending coverage to 5.4 million square kilometers through partnerships with SpaceX and Lynk Global.
+The service allows text messaging and text-to-911 capabilities in areas without traditional cellular coverage.